Tips for advocating for medical cannabis legalization in your state

 GETTING STARTED

-• Google your state or use http://org/legal/medical-marijuana-2and become familiar with where your state stands presently.
+Google your state or use ASA’s tool “What are the cannabis laws in my state?” and become familiar with where your state stands presently.

 TELL YOUR STORY